ariannalinacastelli-lgtm/tryout---main-page/read me.md

 #### User flow
 [See the user flow in figma↗](https://www.figma.com/design/qGIfacWc1uM8ETX943kxrF/Arianna---Assignment-UI?node-id=0-1&t=gmkJWHoLXzOK87q3-1)

-The images can still be found in the folder images of the repo
+The images can still be found in the folder images of the repo, the following show the user flow of V1 of the website

 ![Assignment V1 interfaces](Images/Assignment%20V%201%20-%203/Assignment%20V1/Assignment%20V1%20interfaces.png)